rchanou/rchanou.github.io/cost-awareness.md

 - Organize and label your procedures by costs.
 - Keep most of your logic in lower-cost procedures.
-- Costs entail not just the physical resources required for a given procedure to run, but qualitative "meta-costs", such as whether the output keeps or loses predictability, readability, etc.
+- Costs entail not just the physical resources required for a given procedure to run, but qualitative costs that affect human understanding, such as whether the output keeps or loses predictability, readability, etc.
 - Ensure you have mechanisms for containing and recouping costs.
-- Consider and balance costs holistically.
+- Holistically consider and balance all costs.
 The ultimate costs we should minimize are our human time and energy, both for developers and especially for end-users.

+Sounds pretty straightforward, right?
+Well, I _wish_ most other developers saw it so easily!
+But here's something that might get them onboard...

 ## Proposal: A Cost-Aware Development Tool